microsoft/atlas-design/site/src/components/scroll.md

 ## Vertical scrolling

-Force an elements overflow to be horizontally scrollable by using `.scroll-vertical`.
+Force an elements overflow to be vertically scrollable by using `.scroll-vertical`.
 Note that this will only occur if the elements height is constrained.

 <div class="scroll-vertical max-height-30vh background-color-success margin-top-md padding-xl inner-focus" data-focusable-if-scrollable>
 	<p class="color-success-invert font-size-xl margin-bottom">